Open to all riders from 6yrs and over.

 The marshalling and lap scoring areas are OUT OF BOUNDS to all spectators, pit crew and contestants, with no exceptions.
 ANY queries / nasty wrangles about lap scoring are to be made to the Information point.
 Likewise, all protests are to be lodged with the same Clerk of the Course within 30 minutes of the race results being put up in the marquee which will be just after the presentation after this time results will become final.
 Do not approach any other race official / volunteer with complaints or protests, as they legally can’t help you.
 The Clerk of the Course’s decision is final; no correspondence will be entered into.

 RIDING ON SITE

 There will be no riding on the site or race course at any time.
 No pre-riding of the course is allowed – either by adults or youth.
 Any competitors found on the venue in the preceding weeks will be jeopardising the future of the event and will therefore face exclusion.
 Only bikes officially entered in the race may be moved around the site during the event.
-Outside of the race you may only ride your bike to and from the pits / parc ferme at walking speed.
+Outside of the race you may only ride your bike at walking pace to and from the pits to the Scrutineering area and to the start line of the Practice track and Race.
 No riding anywhere else on the venue.